Save 15% on All Hosting Services

 sudo systemctl restart mongod

-sudo ufw allow from YOUR.PUBLIC.IP.ADDRESS to any port 27017 proto tcp
+sudo ufw allow from YOUR.TRUSTED.IP.ADDRESS to any port 27017 proto tcp

 sudo ufw enable